keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 {{< embed path="/docs/assets/scheduler-gates/gated.yaml" >}}

-The **WorkloadInstance CRD** contains information about the `pre-deployment` checks that need to be performed before the Pod can be scheduled.
+The **WorkloadVersion CRD** contains information about the `pre-deployment` checks that need to be performed before the Pod can be scheduled.
-If the `pre-deployment` checks have finished successfully, the WorkloadInstance Controller removes the gate from the Pod.
+If the `pre-deployment` checks have finished successfully, the WorkloadVersion Controller removes the gate from the Pod.
 The scheduler can then allow the Pod to be scheduled to a node.
 If the `pre-deployment` checks have not yet finished, the gate stays and the Pod remains in the pending state.
-When removing the gate, the WorkloadInstance controller also adds the following annotation so that, if the spec is updated, the Pod is not gated again:
+When removing the gate, the WorkloadVersion controller also adds the following annotation so that, if the spec is updated, the Pod is not gated again: